 Accordingly, AR Application Server (AR AS) is responsible for AR service control related to AR communication, including AR session media control and AR media capability negotiation with the UE.

-The DCSF receives event reports from the IMS AS, and decides whether AR communication service is allowed to be provided during the IMS session.
+The DCSF receives event reports from the IMS AS and decides whether AR communication service is allowed to be provided during the IMS session.
 Additionally, the DCSF interacts with the AR AS for DC resource control.

-MF/MRF supports AR conversational service by providing transcoding for terminals with limited capabilities.
-Additionally, the MF/MRF may collect spatial and media descriptions from UEs and create scene descriptions for symmetrical AR call experiences.
-MF/MRF also provide remote rendering for AR-MTSI clients in terminals with limited capabilities based on rendering negotiation.
+MF supports AR conversational service by providing transcoding for terminals with limited capabilities.
+Additionally, the MF may collect spatial and media descriptions from UEs and create scene descriptions for symmetrical AR call experiences.
+MF also provide remote rendering for AR-MTSI clients in terminals with limited capabilities based on rendering negotiation.
 For remote rendering the AR-MTSI client provides AR metadata.

-The IMS AS receives the media control instructions from the DCSF and accordingly interacts with the UE for connecting the UE's audio/video media termination to the MF/MRF and interacts with MF/MRF for data channel media resource management for AR media processing.
+The IMS AS receives the media control instructions from the DCSF and accordingly interacts with the UE for connecting the UE's audio/video media termination to the MF and interacts with MF for data channel media resource management for AR media processing.

 According to the architectures above, the present document introduces a mapping to the IMS architecture for IMS-based split rendering.